Museums & Archives

 Wander Queen's Park (All Ages)

-Using QR codes, Wander Queen's Park is an activity that encourages people to explore the park, reflect upon its history and reimagine what it could have been if others were part of its design.
+Using archival images and QR codes, Wander Queen's Park was an activity that encouraged people to explore the park, reflect upon its history and reimagine what it could have been if others were part of its design.

-This program is a collaboration between Museums & Heritages, Arts Services, and New Media Gallery.
-It runs in Queen's Park for the month of July.
+This program was a collaboration with Arts Services and New Media Gallery.
+It ran in Queen's Park for one month.

-Westminster Pier Park Memory Band (All Ages)Take a virtual walk along Westminster Pier Park's memory band
+Westminster Pier Park Memory Band (All Ages)Click here to take a virtual walk along Westminster Pier Park's memory band

 We are pleased to offer written tours of Irving House in the following languages: